herbncrypto/matienzo.org/_drafts/2016-02-18-rhizome-social-media.markdown

 "There has to be a way to preserve Instagram" - GR

 What is saved is not a passive thing.
-To platforms and SV it's just data to be algorithmically manipulated to present something interesting.
+To platforms and SV it's just data to be algorithmically manipulated to present something interesting. - DE